TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

   near-degeneracy, hash randomization, elapsed time, the OS scheduler, or generic computation/BLAS overhead (Addenda 20-21) -- each was tested directly and ruled out in turn.
+- On the Intel machine, the ~145-period is caused by CPython's garbage
+  collector: `gc.disable()` removes it cleanly across four independent runs (Addendum 23).
+Qiskit's own Sabre Rust source was read directly and ruled out as the location (Addendum 22).
+- A corrected benchmark (the prior version silently fabricated failed PSF-Zero measurements) confirms `compile_for_hardware()` still crosses the cliff without help, but ~35x more gently than Qiskit L3 (Addendum 24); raising its internal routing level toward Qiskit L3's own erodes that gap until PSF-Zero is no longer faster at all by level 3 (Addendum 25); and the new `layout_search=True` option collapses PSF-Zero's own cliff to ~1.5x-1.6x (Addendum 26).

 **Open:**
 - What causes the ~3x same-condition variance seen at L3 (seed=-1 shuffle